OlehKulykov/FayeCpp/README.md

 ----------

 > Use (install or update) latest [CMake] build system, need version 2.8 or later.
+> Since version 0.1.11 static version of the library was added(read bellow section: Static linking).

 ### Build on Unix like platforms